smetj/wishbone/docs/wishbone module.rst

 ~~~~~~~~~~~~~~

 Output modules are responsible for submitting Wishbone event data to the
 outside world.
+Output modules typically have a :py:class:`wishbone.Queue`
+named *input*.

 flow modules
 ~~~~~~~~~~~~

-Flow modules do not change data but they manipulate the flow of events in the pipeline.
+Flow modules do not change data but they decide on the flow of events in the pipeline.

 function modules
 ~~~~~~~~~~~~~~~~

-Function modules change event data.
+Function modules can have a wide range of functionalities but they take events
+in, change them and send events out.
+Function modules have at least 1
+incoming and 1 outgoing queue.

 encode modules
 ~~~~~~~~~~~~~~

-Encode modules are responsible for converting the internal metric or log events into another format.
+Encode modules are responsible for converting internal metric or log events into some other format.

 decode modules
 ~~~~~~~~~~~~~~